TimAnthonyAlexander/north/README.md

 ## Privacy

 Logs record events and metadata (tool names, durations, token counts) but not file contents or prompts.
-Your messages go directly to Anthropic's API—no intermediary servers, no data collection.
+Your messages go directly to the provider's API (Anthropic or OpenAI)—no intermediary servers, no data collection.

 ---